lowRISC/opentitan/doc/rm/asm_coding_style.md

 ***Register usage in a "function" that diverges from the RISC-V function call ABI must be documented.***

 This includes non-standard calling conventions, non-standard clobbers, and other behavior not expected of a well-behaved RISC-V function.
-Non-standard input and output registers should use Doxygemn's `param[in] reg` and `param[out] reg` annotations, respectively.
+Non-standard input and output registers should use Doxygen's `param[in] reg` and `param[out] reg` annotations, respectively.

-Within a function, whether or not it conforms to RISC-V's calling convention, comments should be present to describe the asassignment of logical values to registers.
+Within a function, whether or not it conforms to RISC-V's calling convention, comments should be present to describe the assignment of logical values to registers.

 Example:
 ```S